High Availability

 OPENVIDU_PRO_CLUSTER_AUTOSCALING_MIN_LOAD

-Instead, you must manage the autoscaling configuration through AWS:
+If you want to change how autoscaling behaves, you must manage the autoscaling configuration through AWS:

 • When launching the OpenVidu Enterprise HA cluster with CloudFormation, you can decide the number of Media Nodes and the CPU thresholds managed by the AutoScaling Group: EC2 and Autoscaling configuration.